noteed/opengl-ghostpages/README.md

 ## VertexAttribPointer

-describe the format of vertex attribute raw data
+describe the format of vertex attribute raw data and assign it to a location

     void glVertexAttribPointer (
       GLuint       location,